rehierl/node-tree-outliner/3-4-0-design-6.md

 Note that, by this definition, the terms "inner section" and "subsection" are synonymous and independent of any section hierarchy.
 In addition to that, the term "parent section" may still refer to one of multiple different sections.
-That is, a subsection is not yet defined to have one unique parent section.

 **CLARIFICATION**
 The intersection of a subsection with its parent section is always identical to the subsection itself.
 That is, because all content nodes of a subsection also belong to its parent section.
+The focus here is to concentrate on the content nodes of a section.

 * `(A & B), (A and B) := { x : (x in A) and (x in B) }`
 * `(s & p) == s`, for any subsection `s` and a parent section `p`